Orababa/Genomics-two-B/README.md

 Some of the typical problems with NGS data can be reduced by pre-processing affected sequencing reads before trying to map them to the reference genome.
 Early detection of some other, more severe problems may at least save a lot of time spent on analysing low-quality data that is not worth the effort.

-Here is how we performed a standard quality check on our input data.
+Here is how to perform a standard quality check on your input data.

 ### Quality Control of the Input Datasets (by @Morenike)
 Search and select `FastQC 🔧⚙️` from tools list and fill in the details below: